devopsgroup-io/catapult/README.md

 ## Adding Websites ##

-Adding websites to devopsgroup.io is easy.
-Each website needs to be contained in its own repo on GitHub or Bitbucket.
-Websites are added to configuration.yml, a minimal addition looks like this:
+Adding websites to Catapult is easy.
+The only requirement is that the website needs to be contained in its own repo on GitHub or Bitbucket.
+Websites are then added to configuration.yml, a minimal addition looks like this:

 ```
 - domain: "devopsgroup.io"